Joaquín Robles López

 Joaquín Robles López (born June 8, 1964) is a Spanish politician for the Vox party.

 Biography

-Lopez studied a degree in philosophy at the University of Murcia and then worked as a teacher and professor at the Universidad San Juan de la Cruz.
+Lopez studied a degree in philosophy at the University of Murcia and then worked as a teacher and teacher at the San Juan de La Cruz Highschool.
 In the Spanish general election of April 2019 he was elected to the Congress of Deputies for the Murcia constituency, and again during the November 2019 election and 2023 election.